 Thank you so much for your interest in our dairy goat herd.
 Bountiful Harvest Farm (the home of Harmody Alpines) is located in a farming community on the plains of northeastern Colorado.
 We purchased our first goats as a 4-H project for our oldest daughter in 1997.
 We have since grown to milking between 10-20 does and involving the entire family.

 Our goal in the beginning was to use managing a herd of dairy goats as one of the ways to raise children that love the Lord and reflect His character.
 Now as adults, dairy goats continue to provide us all with real-life opportunities to grow in our walk with the Lord.

-Our goal is to raise children that love the Lord and reflect His character.
-Raising dairy goats provides excellent real-life opportunities for all of us to grow in our walk with the Lord in various life situations.
-As stewards of these animals, it is our goal to raise Alpines (and in 2009, Toggenburgs also) that excel in the show ring as well as in milk production and breed conformation.
-We attend as many shows as possible, linear appraise with ADGA regularly, and this will be our 12th year on DHIR test.
+As stewards of these animals, it is our goal to raise Alpines (and in 2007, Oberhasli, and in 2009, Toggenburgs) that excel in the show ring as well as milk production and breed conformation.
+We attend as many shows as possible, linear appraise with ADGA regularly, and this will be our 23rd year on DHIR test, beginning in 2001.

 In 2022, we were blessed to finish our 38th Harmody goat!
 It has been exciting to see our appraisal scores continue to improve since our first session in 2003.

 Our breeding philosophy continues to look at each goat's individual strengths and weaknesses and select bucks accordingly.
 While pedigrees are important, we design our breeding program around the individual animals we own and what we think certain breedings can maintain and possibly improve through the generations.
 Continuous improvement is our overarching goal while maintaining the style we like to have in our herd.